Jadekin/Jadekin/README.md

 🌟🌟🌟 If you are interested in any of these topics or would like to chat about video games 🕹️, cooking 🥘, knitting 🧶, drawing 🎨, reading 📚, or design 🎭, feel free to reach out. 🌟🌟🌟

-### Currently doing for the week (Mar 21st, 2025)
+### Currently doing for the week (April 18th, 2025)

-- Taking a break, because that is important too.
+- Review on Objective C.
+- How to use App Intents, and the switch from Siri Intents.
+- Got new art supplies, amazing neon colors to use!

 More on that, check my [TIL](https://github.com/Jadekin/TIL).